RastislavMirek/FlexColorPicker/README.md

 `ColorPreviewWithHex` can be tapped.
 When it it tapped, `ColorPickerController` calls `ColorPickerDelegate.colorPicker(_:selectedColor:usingControl:)` on its delegate.
 ☛ You can communicate this feature to your users or opt out by setting `ColorPreviewWithHex.tapToConfirm` to `false`.

+If you create your own _color controls_ that do not inherit from `AdjustedHitBoxColorControl` and add use them with a modally presented `UIViewController`, their pan gestures may conflict with dismiss modal gesture on iOS 13.
+☛ Solve this by adding following code to the view that receives touches (bottom most one in view hierarchy) of your custom _color control_:

+    override func gestureRecognizerShouldBegin(_ gestureRecognizer: UIGestureRecognizer) -> Bool {
+        return !(gestureRecognizer is UIPanGestureRecognizer)
+    }

-If a _palette color controls_ is added as subview of  `UIScrollView` it might cause issues because  _palette color controls_ make use of pan gestures as well as `UIScrollView`. `UIScrollView` will take priority, making any palette control hard to work with.
+Also, your own _color controls_ that do not inherit from `AdjustedHitBoxColorControl` added as subview of  `UIScrollView` may cause issues because  _palette color controls_ make use of pan gestures as well as `UIScrollView`. `UIScrollView` will take priority, making any palette control hard to work with.
 ☛ Using `PaletteAwareScrollView` instead of `UIScrollView` solves that issue.

 ## Getting in Touch
 If you like it, have a question or want to hire iOS developers shoot me a message at